ricky-boebel/yup-capstone/prelim-analysis/model_notes.md

 ###  Problem

-How do we best convey the value added by Yup in a analytical blog post?
+How do we best convey the value added to student learning outcomes by Yup in a analytically-based blog post?

 ####  Options

 1. Analysis of tutor-student interaction that shows determinants of the "growth mindset" in areas specific to Yup's chat platform?
+1a.
+Find the determinants of the socratic learning
     a.
 Effect of emoji's on session category or student engagement.
     b.
 Using a hazard function find the determinants of growth mindset overtime?
 Can we find a usage threshold that yields socratic students?
         * Must find clear definition of the survival event.